What is unique about North Star Community?

 Each program has a different array of funding sources.
 Briefly, they include the following (order does not indicate rank or amount):

-Funding for Adult Day Services: Medicaid's Home and Community Based Services waivers, Alzheimer's Assn., Veterans Administration, Self/Private pay, Sponsorship Fund (from donations), intermediate care facility, county of legal settlement.
+Funding for Newel Post Adult Day Services: Medicaid's Home and Community Based Services (HCBS) waivers, Veterans Administration, Individual or Family Pay, or Long-term care insurance.
+Please call for more options.

-Funding for Supported Community Living Services: Medicaid's Home and Community Based Services waivers, county of legal settlement, Self/Private Pay, HCBS Habilitation Waiver and Merit Behavioral Health.
+Funding for Supported Community Living Services: Medicaid's Home and Community Based Services (HCBS) waivers, Habilitation Services, County or Region Funding, Individual or Family Pay.
+Please call for more options.

 Donations: Gifts from individuals, civic and religious organizations, businesses, and foundations are always welcome!
-Donations help us purchase and repair equipment, provide funds for special projects, and in special cases, to provide emergency sponsorships until regular funding is obtained.
+Donations help us purchase and repair equipment, provide funds for special projects, and provides for programmatic enhancements that regular funding doesn't cover.

 Is North Star Community Services a Cedar Valley United Way or Marshalltown United Way organization?